 Eisai’s policies and programs are supported by full management commitment.
 We understand that effective management is essential to ensure that policies are implemented correctly, programs help patients in need, and philanthropy achieves its intended impact.

-Senior Executive Involvement
+Senior Executive Involvement in Access to Medicines

 At Eisai, the Senior Executive responsible for Corporate Affairs has overall responsibility for access strategies and reports on these to the Executive Committee, which is chaired by the company CEO.
 In addition to ad hoc reporting as required, a report on Eisai’s overall approach to Access to Medicines is delivered to the Executive Committee.